Prescription Drugs Overview

 Conn.
 Gen. Stat. § 21a-275.
 Revocation or suspension of licenses by commissioner

-(a) If the Commissioner of Consumer Protection has reasonable cause to believe that a person licensed by him under section 21a-246, or any licensed practitioner, is violating or has violated any provision of sections 21a-243 to 21a-282, inclusive, relative to controlled substances, he may hold a hearing as to such violation upon reasonable notice and give opportunity to be heard to such licensee or practitioner.
+(a) If the Commissioner of Consumer Protection has reasonable cause to believe that a person licensed by them under section 21a-246, or any licensed practitioner, is violating or has violated any provision of sections 21a-243 to 21a-282, inclusive, relative to controlled substances, they may hold a hearing as to such violation upon reasonable notice and give opportunity to be heard to such licensee or practitioner.

 (b) The commissioner may subpoena witnesses and papers on their own behalf and, if requested by the practitioner or licensee, may subpoena witnesses and papers in their behalf, may administer oaths, may compel the testimony of witnesses, may examine witnesses and may issue commissions to take testimony and testimony so taken and sworn to shall be admissible at such hearing.
 At such hearing the practitioner or licensee shall be entitled to representation by counsel.